Fl4m3Ph03n1x/market_manager/README.md

 ## Development

-This project has a dependency erlang 22.1.
+This project has a dependency Erlang 22.1.
 While it doesn't require a lot of memory to run, it does require a lot of memory to compile, at least 4GB.

 Some of the dependencies also require rebar3 to work.
 Sometimes it is problematic to install rebar3 so, this script for Linux does the job: